In Denmark's Election, A Shift To The Left — Unlike In Much Of Europe

 Frederiksen is now in a strong position to become the country's next prime minister, thanks to the explosive growth of the three smaller parties in her left-wing bloc, whose votes she will need to form a government.

 Those parties have expressed support for the idea of Frederiksen as Denmark's next leader, but their backing hinges on obtaining a variety of concessions.
-Among them: more investment in childcare programs, a stronger commitment to the environment, changes in some economic policies, and — especially — a softening of the Social Democrats' stance on immigration.
+Among them: more investment in childcare programs, a stronger commitment to the environment, changes in some economic policies and — especially — a softening of the Social Democrats' stance on immigration.

 One party in particular, the Social Liberals, is in a position to make or break a future left-wing government with its demands.
 Though the party actually falls at the very center of the country's political spectrum, it has managed to position itself as the antidote to right-wing populism: It is pro-immigration, pro-Europe and pro-environment.

-While the Social Liberals' stated priority is to be part of a center-left government, leader Morten Østergaard appeared lukewarm on election night, saying, "There are many possible ways to form a parliamentary majority after this election ...
+While the Social Liberals' stated priority is to be part of a center-left government, leader Morten Østergaard appeared lukewarm on election night, saying, "There are many possible ways to form a parliamentary majority after this election. ...
 I feel obligated to give Mette a chance, and I've said for months that we'll do that, but it depends on how much the political course changes."

 What will follow now is a series of inter-party negotiations that political scientists say could go on for days or even weeks.